Revised 1/26/21

 Summary

-Their findings highlight the subtle ways in which emotional affairs can unfold, emphasizing the importance of respecting boundaries and the potential risks of uninhibited disclosure.
+Their findings highlight the subtle ways emotional affairs can unfold, emphasizing the importance of respecting boundaries and the potential risks of uninhibited disclosure.
 For couples therapy, this research offers invaluable insights into understanding and navigating the intricate dynamics of intimacy.
 By integrating these scientific revelations, therapists can craft tailored interventions, helping couples appreciate, navigate, and cherish the intricate dance of intimacy in their relationships.

 Fall in Love with your Partner all Over Again in Intensive Couples Therapy